-The SteelSeries Arctis Pro Wireless is a mighty expensive wireless gaming headset.
-With an MSRP of $330/£330 and availability as low as $270 on Amazon at the time of writing, it's more than twice the price of the SteelSeries Arctis 7 2019 Edition wireless headset ($110 on Amazon at the time of writing), which we gave our Editor's Choice award.
+The SteelSeries Arctis Pro Wireless is a mighty expensive but one the best gaming headsets (opens in new tab) when it comes to wireless cans.
+With an MSRP of $330/£330 and availability as low as $270 on Amazon (opens in new tab) at the time of writing, it's more than twice the price of the SteelSeries Arctis 7 2019 Edition wireless headset ($110 on Amazon (opens in new tab) at the time of writing), which we gave our Editor's Choice award.
 What's more, the Pro Wireless package isn't new.
-The gaming headset itself has been around for a couple of years now, while the control box dates back to the Siberia 800, released back in 2014.
+The headset itself has been around for a couple of years now, while the control box dates back to the Siberia 800, released back in 2014.
 Does the math really add up for the Arctis Pro?

 Well, you could even argue that SteelSeries have been victims of their own generosity.
 When the Arctis range first released, there was a tangible difference in quality between the 3, 5 and 7 and the top-end Pro.
 In 2019 though, the lower-priced Arctis headsets all enjoyed a refresh which, essentially, brought them closer to the Pro spec.
 The Pro itself, however, hasn't been refreshed.
 The gap between models has in many ways been bridged.